 - Contemporary India II (Geography) – Published by NCERT

 - Democratic Politics II (Political Science) – Published by NCERT

 - Understanding Economic Development – Published by NCERT

 - Together Towards a Safer India – Part III, a textbook on Disaster Management – Published by CBSE

 Students need not have to worry for the Exam syllabus.
-As, we have provided about CBSE Class X Social Science Exam Syllabus 2018 in this article.
+As we have provided about CBSE Class 10 Social Science Syllabus 2020 in this article.
 Once, check it and immediately start the preparation.
-The curriculum for March 2019 exams is designed by CBSE, New Delhi as per NCERT text books for the session 2018-19.
-Also, keep following us for such Updates and Don’t forget to share about this article with your friends.
-So that, they may also know about CBSE Class 10 Social Science Syllabus 2018-19 and they may also start preparing for the Exams.
+The curriculum for March 2020 exams is designed by CBSE, New Delhi as per NCERT textbooks for the session 2020-21.
+Also, keep following us for such Updates and Don’t forget to share this article with your friends.
+So, they may also know about CBSE Class 10 Social Science Syllabus 2020-21 and they may also start preparing for the Exams.